-Nicola Giannini is a Sound Artist and an Electroacoustic Music Composer.
-His practice focuses on acousmatic and live immersive music.
-He is interested in sounds that evoke physical materials and living organisms.
+Nicola Giannini is a Sound Artist and an Electroacoustic Music Composer based in Montreal, Canada.
+His practice focuses on immersive music, both acousmatic and performed.
+He is interested in sounds that evoke physical materials.

-Nicola has a master degree in Electroacoustic Composition from the Conservatory of Florence, with honourable mention.
-From September 2018 Nicola is a doctoral student (D.Mus) at the Université de Montréal, under the supervision of the Professor and Composer Robert Normandeau.
-He also joined the Groupe de recherche en immersion spatiale (GRIS).
+Originally from Italy, Nicola has a master degree in Electroacoustic Composition from the Conservatory of Florence, with honourable mention.
+Nicola is a doctoral student (D.Mus) at the Université de Montréal, under the supervision of Robert Normandeau, and is presently a research assistant with the Groupe de recherche en immersion spatiale (GRIS).
 Nicola is one of the student coordinators at CIRMMT for the Research Axis on Expanded musical practice.

 - Guest Composer at Elektronmusikstudion EMS in Stockholm – 2017 July 24th to August 3rd.
 Thanks to the contribution of the Italian Culture Institute in Stockholm.